capri-docking/capri-docking.github.io/events/index.md

 All participants (excluding keynote speakers) are requested to pay the registration fee.
 Depending on availability of funds, a contribution towards travel and accommodation expenses will be provided to the selected speakers and plenary lecturers.
 Speakers will be notified by e-mail regarding the reimbursement policy.

-Registration fee should be paid no later than **28 February 2019**.
+Registration fee should be paid no later than **3 March 2019**.
 Late registration after that date will however remain possible.

 Accommodation is not included in the registration fee, but we have listed our recommendations for several hotel options in Cambridge.